 The input to our model is a sentence of arbitrary length.
-Following a common practice [7], we use the SpaCy NLP library for part-of-speech (POS)-tagging, word dependency analysis, and word lemma identification.
-Similarly, we use the NLTK library for POS-tagging [8].
+Following a common practice (Bocklisch et al., 2017), we use the SpaCy NLP library for part-of-speech (POS)-tagging, word dependency analysis, and word lemma identification.
+Similarly, we use the NLTK library for POS-tagging (Bird and Loper, 2004).
 One of the reasons to use both libraries is due to their differences in the methodology for POS-tagging.

 Once these features are extracted for a sentence, it follows to zero-pad before embedding.
-The embedding layer has 300 neurons and it is pre-trained using Word2Vec [9], which in our experiments increased accuracy by 3.2%.
+The embedding layer has 300 neurons and it is pre-trained using Word2Vec (Mikolov et al., 2013), which in our experiments increased accuracy by 3.2%.

 The embedding layer is followed by an LSTM layer that is used to characterize and preserve any potential rule violations.
-This layer has 256 neural units and has a sequence length of 350.
+This layer has 256 neural units and has a sequence length of 350, or 350 layers when the recurrence is unfolded.
 The RNN is followed by a fully connected network (FCN) with 256 neurons and an output layer with 2 neurons using logit activations.
 These two neurons will output a probability of the violation or fulfillment of each rule.
 This architecture is depicted in Figure 1.
 For every single rule, there is a model following the exact same architecture.